 The Undergraduate Fine Arts Program offers a Fine Arts Major for students in the College of Arts and Sciences and School of Engineering, and a Fine Arts Minor for undergraduate students across the university.
 The Fine Arts program works in conjunction with three interdisciplinary degree programs in Cinema Studies, Digital Media Design and Visual Studies.
 Fine Arts courses are available to all students at the university to take as electives in order to enhance multidisciplinary learning.

-Department of Undergraduate Fine Art
+Department of Fine Arts, Undergraduate Program

 Charles Addams Fine Arts Hall